Pantoprazole Side Effects

 In general, pantoprazole has been very well tolerated.
 At the time of its approval by the FDA, pantoprazole had been tested in over 11,100 patients in clinical trials involving various dosages and duration of treatment.
 In 2 controlled trials where daily doses up to 40 mg were given for up to 8 weeks, there were no dose-related adverse side effects associated with the use of this drug.

 Gastrointestinal side effects may be due to underlying diseases among treated patients.
 In placebo-controlled trials, the use of pantoprazole was associated with the following (incidence vs. placebo): diarrhea (4% vs. 1%), flatulence (2% vs. 2%), abdominal pain (1% vs. 2%), and eructation (belching) (1% vs. 1%).
-Rare cases of pancreatitis have been described in postmarketing reports.
+Postmarketing side effects have included cases of pancreatitis and clostridium difficile associated diarrhea.

 In addition, the following gastrointestinal problems have been reported in up to 1% of patients (causal relationship is unclear): constipation, dyspepsia, gastroenteritis, nausea, vomiting, anorexia, aphthous stomatitis, cardiospasm, colitis, dry mouth, duodenitis, dysphagia, esophageal hemorrhage, esophagitis, gastrointestinal carcinoma, gastrointestinal hemorrhage, gastrointestinal moniliasis, gingivitis, glossitis, halitosis, hematemesis, increased appetite, increased salivation, melena, mouth ulceration, oral moniliasis, periodontal abscess, periodontitis, rectal hemorrhage, stomach ulcer, tongue discoloration, abnormal stools, hernia, and ulcerative colitis.